Cray-HPE/docs-sat/portal/developer-portal/install/Configure_SAT_Using_CFS.md

 SAT version `2.2.x` is now configured:

 - The SAT RPM package is installed on the associated NCNs.

+### Next Steps

 If other HPE Cray EX software products are being installed or upgraded in conjunction with SAT, refer to the *HPE Cray EX System Software Getting Started Guide* to determine which step to execute next.

+If no other HPE Cray EX software products are being installed or upgraded at this time, proceed to the remaining initial setup procedures.

+**NOTE:** The setup procedures are **not** required when upgrading SAT.